Generic selectors

 If that were not the case, then why does every believer desire to have the Holy Spirit within them?
 If the Holy Spirit were a living being, then its presence within a person means they are possessed by it, not guided, because it would subjugate the person’s thoughts in the same way as demons.
 This would also have been the case with Jesus Christ who had the spirit without measure[25].

 God leads or guides a person through the indwelling of the Holy Spirit.
-People with it are aware of righteousness and lawlessness because the mind is opened to spiritual, godly knowledge.
+People with it are aware of righteousness and sin because their minds are opened to spiritual, godly knowledge.
 Regardless, the choice to do so resides with the person; it is not forced upon them by the Holy Spirit, which contrasts demonic possession.

 Spirits in Revelation